EDUCBA

 How to Check Spelling in Excel?

-In excel, we often encountered such cases where we have mistyped a word, but still, excel does not give any type of error.
-This is because Excel is more inclined towards working with numbers and not with text.
-So this is important that we do a manual spelling check in excel to make sure that our data is grammatically correct.
-In excel, the feature of automatically highlighting the wrongly typed word is not enabled; hence we need to manually check for any error by using the spell check option.
-Spell check is the inbuilt function that is available in excel and can be easily used by the keyboard shortcut that is the F7 key.
+In Excel, we often encounter cases where we have mistyped a word, but still, excel does not give any error.
+This is because Excel is more inclined to work with numbers than text.
+So this is important that we do a manual spelling check in Excel to make sure that our data is grammatically correct.
+Spell check is the built-in function available in Excel and can be easily used by the keyboard shortcut, which is the F7 key.
+In Excel, automatically highlighting the wrongly typed word is not enabled; hence, we need to check for any error using the spell check option manually.

 Options to Check Spelling in Excel

-Let’s look at a few examples and the default options to check to spelling in excel.
+Let’s look at a few examples and the default options to check spelling in Excel.

 #1 – Ignore Once

-If the word seems wrong to excel but is actually a correct one, then we can choose to ignore the error.
+If the word seems incorrect to Excel but is correct, then we can ignore the error.
 To run this function, press the F7 key.

 Spelling check in excel - Ignore Once